4.4. Geometry Groups¶

 - |

-With an accommodation level \(A\) in dpt the missing parameters are calculated using: [2]
+With an accommodation level \(A\) in dpt, the parameters are calculated as: [2]

-Accessing and adding the group works the same as for the
+Accessing and adding the group works is handled the same way as for the

 RT = ot.Raytracer(outline=[-10, 10, -10, 10, -10, 60])